Cubic threefolds moduli and the Monster group: Introduction

-The discriminant $G(\MM)\bs V(\LL_i)^\sg\subset G(\MM)\bs V(\LL_i)$ turns out to be also the discriminant of the root system of type $A_i$.
-Since the Weyl group of that root system is a copy of the symmetric group $\Scal_{i+1}$, it follows that $G(\LL_i)\bs V(\LL_i)$ admits an $\Scal_{i+1}$-covering ramified over $G(\MM)\bs V(\LL_i)^\sg$ whose total space is again smooth.
-For general $\MM$ we are simply dealing with a product of these cases and so then the covering will also be smooth and the covering group, which we will denote by $\hat G(\MM)$, will be a product of permutation groups of degree $\le 5$. \\
+The discriminant $G(\LL_i)\bs Z(\LL_i)\subset G(\LL_i)\bs V(\LL_i)$ turns out to be also the discriminant of the root system of type $A_i$.
+This was first observed by Orlik-Solomon \cite{os}, but a natural proof (very much in the spirit of this paper) of this remarkable fact was later found by Couwenberg in his thesis \cite{couw}.
+Since the Weyl group of that root system is a copy of the symmetric group $\Sfrak_{i+1}$, it follows that $G(\LL_i)\bs V(\LL_i)$ admits an $\Sfrak_{i+1}$-covering ramified over $G(\LL_i)\bs Z(\LL_i)$ whose total space is again smooth.
+For general $\MM$ we are simply dealing with a product of these cases and so then the covering will also be smooth and the covering group, which we will denote by $\hat G(\MM)$, \nomenclature[A]{$\hat G(\LL)$}{A reflection group attached to the Eisenstein lattice $\LL$\nomrefpage} will be a product of permutation groups of degree $\le 5$. \\

-We return to the lattice $\LL^\A$.
+We return to the Allcock lattice $\LL^\A$.
 Suppose $\MM\subset \LL^\A$ is a primitive positive definite sublattice whose $3$-vectors generate a sublattice of finite index.
 Then $\BB(\MM^\perp)\subset \BB(\LL^\A)$ is an intersection of mirrors and any nonempty intersection of mirrors is so obtained.
-We expect that if we restrict the $\hat G$-covering $\hat X/X$ to a transversal of the image of $\BB(\MM^\perp)$ in $\BB(\LL^\A)_\G$, then we obtain an embedding of $\hat G(\MM)$ (so a product of permutation groups) in $\hat G$ and, as we shall now explain, the $\hat G$-centralizer of this embedding to have an interpretation very much like that of $\hat G$ itself.
+We expect that if we restrict the $\hat G$-covering $\hat X\to X$ to a transversal of the image of $\BB(\MM^\perp)$ in $X$, then we obtain an embedding of $\hat G(\MM)$ (so a product of permutation groups) in $\hat G$ and, as we shall now explain, the $\hat G$-centralizer of this embedding to have an interpretation very much like that of $\hat G$ itself.